mylovemyon/TryHackMe/Rooms/John The Ripper.md

 Example Usage
 zip2john zipfile.zip > zip_hash.txt

+### Cracking
+We're then able to take the file we output from zip2john in our example use case called "zip_hash.txt" and, as we did with unshadow, feed it directly into John as we have made the input specifically for it.
+`john --wordlist=/usr/share/wordlists/rockyou.txt zip_hash.txt`

+### Practical
+Now have a go at cracking the attached "secure" zip file!

 ----------------------------------------Answer the questions below----------------------------------------
 What is the contents of the flag inside the zip file?
 <img src="https://github.com/mylovemyon/TryHackMe_Images/blob/main/Images/John%20The%20Ripper_6.png" width="50%" height="50%">
+zip2johnでJohnでパスワードを出力した後、Johnでクラック成功！